 The first section of the Fair Housing Act declares that "[i]t is the policy of the United States to provide, within constitutional limitations, for fair housing throughout the United States."
 If the United States has been officially committed to providing for fair housing for the past 20 years, why is segregated housing still the prevailing norm throughout our nation?
 Why does discrimination still regularly occur when minority homeseekers venture into white areas?
 Why are the opportunities for living in stable, integrated neighborhoods only marginally better now than they were a generation ago in the days of Lyndon Johnson, Everett McKinley Dirksen, and Martin Luther King, Jr.?
 In short, why has the Fair Housing Act accomplished so little?

-Schwemm, Robert G.
+Robert G. Schwemm,

-"Private Enforcement and the Fair Housing Act,"
+Private Enforcement and the Fair Housing Act,

-Available at: http://digitalcommons.law.yale.edu/ylpr/vol6/iss2/10
+Available at: https://digitalcommons.law.yale.edu/ylpr/vol6/iss2/10